-Since the release of Resident Evil 7 , this series has regained trust from the fan community.
+Since the release of Resident Evil 7, this series has regained trust from the fan community.
 RE 7 has returned to survival horror style, no longer focusing on the array of shooting action like the 6th version.
-Nervous, nervous, dark, suffocating but full of thrill, these are descriptive words about this reboot game.
+Nervous, nervous, dark, suffocating, but full of thrill, these are descriptive words about this reboot game.

-Two years later, Capcom continued to bring gamers “to the top” with Resident Evil 2 Remake , a remake of the game in 1998.
-This time, the game received almost absolute praise from critics. and fans.
+Two years later, Capcom continued to bring gamers “to the top” with Resident Evil 2 Remake, a remake of the game in 1998.
+This time, the game received almost absolute praise from critics and fans.
 It can be said that Capcom is bringing this classic horror game to regain its form after a long time of deadlock.

 After Resident Evil 7, we continue to wait for Resident Evil 8.
-I’m sure many people will wonder what Capcom intends to do to continue his extremely high performance.
+I’m sure many people will wonder what Capcom intends to do to continue his too high performance.
 Along with that, Resident Evil 3 Remake is also putting a huge question mark in the community.

 In this article, I will summarize some existing rumors about Resident Evil 8.

-Shinji Mikami will consider returning to take over Resident Evil
+Shinji Mikami will consider returning to take over Resident Evil.

-At the Quakecon 2017 event, when asked about the possibility of returning to the Resident Evil series, Shinji Mikami did not deny it but simply said a simple sentence, “I can”.
+At the Quakecon 2017 event, when asked about the possibility of returning to the Resident Evil series, Shinji Mikami did not deny it but said a simple sentence, “I can”.
 This has sparked a strong hope that Mikami will host the upcoming Resident Evil 8.

 Although Tango Gameworks, Shinji Mikami’s company, is still achieving some success, fans still have the right to hope.
 If Mikami returns to the RE line, the gaming industry will undoubtedly once again boil over with Resident Evil 8.

 According to many sources, RE 8 will take gamers to a secret laboratory on a deserted island.
-This is the place where forbidden experiments take place, the consequences are beyond human control.
+This is the place where forbidden experiments take place.
+The consequences are beyond human control.
 If this rumor is true, it seems that RE 8 will further develop the story of Eveline and E-Type biological weapons.

 E3 2019 – Final Fantasy VII Remake and the story of Remaster of Square Enix Of course, the whole world is crazy about Final Fantasy VII Remake, forgetting that this year’s Square Enix came to E3 2019 with just a bunch of Remaster games.